ANNOUNCING THE WINNERS OF THE UN THE GREAT LAKES PHOTO CONTEST

 - Amaury Falt-Brown

 Caption: In this captivating photograph by Amaury Falt-Brown, a freelance photographer based in Kenya, a farmer and her child are portrayed encapsulating a tender moment that speaks volumes about the resilience and vibrancy of the continent.
-Born in Haiti and raised in Kenya and Burundi, Amaury's lens captures the essence of everyday stories, aiming to dismantle the prevailing negative narratives surrounding Africa.
+Born in Haiti, Amaury's lens captures the essence of everyday stories, aiming to dismantle the prevailing negative narratives surrounding Africa.
 In this image, Amaury's focus on the farmer and her child serves as a testament to the profound beauty and enduring strength found within the continent's everyday moments.
 The photo invites viewers to embrace a more nuanced understanding of Africa's narrative, celebrating its people and their indomitable spirit.

 - Boniface Muthoni